xadrianzetx/msitrees/README.md

 # msitrees

-msitrees is a set of ML models based on [minimum surfeit and inaccuracy](https://ieeexplore.ieee.org/document/8767915) decision tree algorithm.
-So whats cool about it?
+msitrees is a set of machine learning models based on [minimum surfeit and inaccuracy](https://ieeexplore.ieee.org/document/8767915) decision tree algorithm.
+So whats cool about them?
 No hyperparameters to optimize for base learner.
 Tree is regularized internally to avoid overfitting by design.
 Quoting authors of the paper:

 > To achieve this, the algorithm must automatically understand when growing the decision tree adds needless complexity, and must
 > measure such complexity in a way that is commensurate to some prediction quality aspect, e.g., inaccuracy.
 We argue that a